-- Section 493A, Title IV, Higher Education Act of 1965 as amended - Title 38, United States Code, Veteran's Benefits - Title IX, Education Amendments of 1972 - Section 504, Rehabilitation Act of 1973 - Family Education Rights and Privacy Act of 1974 as amended - Drug-Free Schools and Communities Act Amendments of 1989 all of the rights and privileges provided to them by this state and federal laws.
-Bolivar Technical College is committed to providing a sound learning environment to academically qualified students with disabilities.
-Students must provide complete current documentation to the administrative office prior to beginning a program, and accommodations will be determined based on documentation, then communicated to the instructor with the consent of the student.
+- Section 493A, Title IV, Higher Education Act of 1965 as amended - Title 38, United States Code, Veteran's Benefits - Title IX, Education Amendments of 1972 - Section 504, Rehabilitation Act of 1973 - Family Education Rights and Privacy Act of 1974 as amended - Drug-Free Schools and Communities Act Amendments of 1989 committed to providing a sound learning environment to academically qualified students with disabilities.
+Students must provide complete current documentation of accommodations required to the administrative office.
+Bolivar Technical College requests that documentation for an existing disability be submitted prior to enrollment.
+Newly diagnosed disabilities with accommodation requirements should be submitted to the administrative office as soon as available to the student.
+Accommodations provided by BTC will be determined based on documentation submitted, in conjunction with non-discriminatory policies, then communicated to the faculty with the consent of the student.